The Lower Limb at Risk

 Indicative content

-• Consideration of the role of antibiotics in managing infection and the pharmacological properties of wound care products.
+• Topical management of wounds to include debridement techniques and the properties of wound care products.

 • The development and facilitation of care pathways involving the wider multidisciplinary team.

-• Diagnostic techniques and interpretation relating to cutaneous, soft tissue and bone pathology in high risk cases.
+• Diagnostic techniques and interpretation relating to cutaneous, soft tissue and bone pathology in high-risk cases.

 The module aims to extend clinical and professional practice by critically evaluating theory and linking it to practice.
 Students will aim to relate the theory of aetiology and pathophysiology to management strategies designed to prevent and treat the at risk lower limb.